simongravelle/lammps-input-files/README.md

 ## Videos

-For each folder, there is a video on my [youtube channel](https://www.youtube.com/channel/UCLmK_9wpyLVpcP7BPgN6BIw).
+For each folder, there is a corresponding video on my [youtube channel](https://www.youtube.com/channel/UCLmK_9wpyLVpcP7BPgN6BIw).

 ## Tutorials